 PUBLIC PROJECT:

-(I wrote this for Stereochron Island, my public project as artist in residence in Victoria Park, London, for Chisenhale Gallery in 2013-14.)
+(The following is an extract from the manifesto I originally wrote this for Stereochron Island, my public project as artist in residence in Victoria Park, London, for Chisenhale Gallery in 2013-14.
+I have revised it since.)

 WE BELIEVE THAT TO UNFETTER TIME, WE MUST FETTER THE CLOCK

-On Stereochron we recall that the clock was once a sundial: its hour hand is now a solidified sunshadow severed from its source, circling a miniature mechanical Earth.
+On Stereochron we think of the clock’s hour hand as a solidified suns sehadowvered from its source.
 We demand that this idealised, abstract, rigid form be anchored back into the unruly matter of life.

-Therefore on Stereochron we have returned to local solar time, marking hours and days by the irregular relationship of our tiny boot-shaped portion of Earth to the Sun.
-By doing this, we have begun to see how everything and everyone is a solar clock.
-We are umbilically connected to the Sun.
-Its shifting shadows pull us through time, immersing us in the flux of life.
-At night the Moon and stars form another set of clocks, bringing another sense of time entirely.
+On Stereochron we have returned to marking time by the relationship of our tiny boot-shaped portion of Earth to the Sun.
+By doing this, we have begun to see how we are tied to the Sun.
+Its shifting rays pull us through time, immersing us in the flux of life.
+At night the star clock brings us another sense of time entirely.

 WE WILL BUILD A RICHER LANGUAGE OF TIME

-To that end we have done away with chilling abstractions like the word deadline, originally the prison camp term for a boundary crossed on pain of death.
+To that end we have done away with chilling abstractions like ‘deadline’.
 In place of such terms, we have embraced a new vocabulary that includes:

 Gibbous – an English word derived from the Latin for hunchback.
-It describes the bulbous form of the Moon rising above us just now.
+It describes the bulbous appearance of the Moon in when it isn’t full but more than half of its face is lit.

 Pingback: Cathy Haynes